SpaceWarf/advent-of-code/README.md

 # Advent of Code
 My repository of solutions for the 2020 Advent of Code.
 The puzzles can be found [here](https://adventofcode.com/2020).

-The solutions were developped using Quokka as a live Javscript playground and includes Jest unit tests for every solution and utility function.
+The solutions were developped using [Quokka](https://quokkajs.com/) as a live Javascript playground.
+[Jest](https://jestjs.io/) unit tests are included for every solution and utility function in the project.